ccpgames/pypackage/README.md

 Wouldn't it be nice if you could just write some python, run a command, and have a distributable package?
 Well now you can!

+## Features

+ * automatic python modules and packages detection
+ * automatic inclusion of non-python package data files, and their inclusion in and writing of the MANIFEST.in
+ * support for three different testing frameworks (pytest, nose, and unittest) for use with `setup.py test`
+ * automatic script detection (any executable file in ./bin or ./scripts)
+ * curses front-end to python classifiers selection

 ## Example, "Hello World" application:

 ```bash